rust-lang/reference/src/destructors.md

 let declared_last = ShowOnDrop("Dropped first in outer scope");
 ```

-If multiple patterns are used in the same arm for a match, then an unspecified
+If multiple patterns are used in the same arm for a `match` expression, then an unspecified
 pattern will be used to determine the drop order.

 ### Temporary scopes